NatWest Bank CEO ousted after furor over politician Nigel Farage's bank account

 The BBC ran a story, based on an anonymous source at the bank, saying the account was closed because Farage did not meet Coutts' 1 million pound ($1.3 million) borrowing requirement.

-Farage then published documents he had obtained from the bank showing officials discussing his political views and the “reputational damage” associated with keeping him as a customer.
+Farage then published documents he had obtained from the bank showing that officials discussed his financial affairs, but also the “reputational damage” associated with keeping him as a customer.
 The documents said Farage was “seen as xenophobic and racist” and “considered by many to be a disingenuous grifter.”

+Coutts, which has been headquartered on The Strand in central London for more than 300 years, advertises that its customers — who include Britain's royal family — are part of “an exclusive network.”

 Farage repeatedly failed to get elected to Parliament during his political career, but played an outsized role in taking Britain out of the European Union, in large part by stoking concerns about immigration.
 Voters narrowly backed Brexit in a 2016 referendum, and the U.K. left the bloc in 2020.